All Episodes

 Of course it's about themselves.

-It's about it's with they're the biggest narcissists in the world.
+They're the biggest narcissists in the world.

 With all liberals, it's about them.

-They pat me on the back, and look at me.
+Just pat me on the back.

-I'm the first woman speaker, all I all that in a bag of chip.
+All that all that in a bag of chips.

 And they believe people like you are so few that they're not running a political risk with any of this.

-And believe you know the one of the one of the things that I think they've calculated, they look at numbers.
+You know, one of the things that I think they've calculated, they look at numbers.

 Population of the country, it's give or take, adult population, 225 million, somewhere around there.

-Now you're in that group, and the Democrats will look at that and say two million military families versus what well, we'll go with the bigger group.
+And the Democrats will look at that and say, 2 million military families versus what?

-Your outrage and anger is uh completely understandable.
+Your outrage and anger is completely understandable.

-And it's also indicative of the of so many.
+And it's also indicative of so many.

-You don't have an outlet for it, and you're looking for leadership throughout the country to express the outrage that you feel, and you're not getting it.
+And you're looking for leadership throughout the country to express the outrage that you feel, and you're not getting it.

-You're not seeing it anywhere, and that just makes you even more frustrated.
+And that just makes you even more frustrated.

-Uh, and uh people are sympathetic to what you and your family have gone through.
+I'm glad you called here to vent a little bit because you're among friends here and people are sympathetic to what you and your family have gone through.

-Feel free to call any time.
+Feel free to call anytime.

 We'll be back in just a moment.